 The majority of sites included in these studies showed a clear decrease in absolute n-alkane concentration from fresh leaves to senescent leaves (if included) to litter to the organic layer (if included) to the topsoil (Fig. 3, Supplementary Material) (e.g., Chikaraishi and Naraoka, 2006; Zhang et al., 2017; Marseille et al., 1999; Otto and Simpson, 2005; Nguyen Tu et al., 2001).

-- 155 From either the fresh plants or the litter to the topsoil, the total concentration of n-alkanes decreased significantly.
+From either the fresh plants or the litter to the topsoil, the total concentration of n-alkanes decreased noticeably.
 The average percent decrease from litter to topsoil across the included studies was 46%, while that from fresh plants to topsoil was 87%.
 In Fig. 3a, the total concentration normalized to dry weight is shown along with the total concentration normalized to total organic carbon (TOC) in Fig. 3b.
-The primary difference between the trends shown in Figs. 3a and 3b is that for coniferous and mixed forest vegetation, the concentration of n-alkanes increases along the continuum when normalized to TOC. - 160
+The primary difference between the trends shown in Figs. 3a and 3b is that for coniferous and mixed forest vegetation, the concentration of n-alkanes increases along the continuum when normalized to TOC.

 The studies reported various changes to the distribution patterns of the n-alkanes from plant to litter to soil (Supplementary Material).
-Some of the results showed contradicting trends; for example, Zhang et al. (2017) measured an increase in longchain n-alkanes (C27-C33) from fresh plants to litter in Sphagnum-dominated peatlands and a decrease in mid-chain n-alkanes $(C{21}-C{25})$, while Marseille et al. (1999) found evidence of increasing proportions of mid-chain lengths in deeper litter layers in forest soils under Fagus sylvatica.
+Some of the results showed contradicting trends; for example, Zhang et al. (2017) measured an increase in long-chain n-alkanes (C27-C33) from fresh plants to litter in Sphagnum-dominated peatlands and a decrease in mid-chain n-alkanes (C21-C25), while Marseille et al. (1999) found evidence of increasing proportions of mid-chain lengths in deeper litter layers in forest soils under Fagus sylvatica.
 Other studies noted decreases in the relative concentration of long-chain n-alkanes (Chikaraishi and Naraoka, 2006; Otto and Simpson, 2005; Hirave et al., 2020), while Nguyen Tu et al. (2001) noted a preferential decrease in shorter chain lengths from fresh leaves to litter of Gingko biloba.

-Figures 4a, 4b, and 4c show the changes in ACL, CPI, and OEP from plant to soil that were either reported or calculated with 170 provided data.
+Figures 4a, 4b, and 4c show the changes in ACL, CPI, and OEP from plant to soil that were either reported or calculated with provided data.
 The ACL typically increased from fresh plant material to topsoil, though not at sites with grass- or shrubland vegetation and mixed forest vegetation (Fig. 4a).
 Both the CPI and OEP decreased from fresh material to topsoil in all vegetation types except for coniferous forest (Figs. 4b, 4c).

-3.1.3 Results from soil profiles
+3.3 Results from soil profiles

 With time, partially degraded plant material from the litter layer will be incorporated into the topsoil.
-Degradation will continue 175 in the soil, aided by soil microbiota and organisms, such as earthworms.
-Below the topsoil, there is a relative increase in rootderived carbon, including lipids, and a simultaneous decrease in litter-derived carbon (Angst et al., 2016).
+Degradation will continue in the soil, aided by soil microbiota and organisms, such as earthworms.
+Below the topsoil, there is a relative increase in root-derived carbon, including lipids, and a simultaneous decrease in litter-derived carbon (Angst et al., 2016).
 Limited studies have shown that root biomass could be an important source of n-alkanes in soil, particularly in the subsoil under certain environmental circumstances, such as the presence of a nutrient-rich fossil subsoil horizon (Jansen and Wiesenberg, 2017).
-We found a large number of studies containing n-alkane measurements from soil profiles and grouped these in the same six 180 biomes as previously mentioned.
+We found a large number of studies containing n-alkane measurements from soil profiles and grouped these in the same six biomes as previously mentioned.
+As some of the studies only included results from the organic layer, we analyzed the trends from 0 - 20 cm depth and 20 cm depth and below separately.
+The deepest measurement varied from study to study.